YugaB/Database-for-Movie-Booking-Application/README.md

 ![example2](static/images/example2.png)
 =======
-# Database-for-Movie-Booking-Application
+# Database for Movie Booking Application
 Designed and developed relational and non-relational databases for Movie Booking Application

 ## Databases Used:
 1. MySQL (AWS RDS)
-2. Mongodb Atlas
+2. Mongodb mlab

 ## Steps followed for designing database:
 1. Used MySQL database to store relational data such as users, admin, movies, theaters, screens, seats.